bergaminiSG/Fastservice-API/People.md

 ===============
 <h1>Get people

-<label>GET /people.json</label> will return all people on the account.
+`GET /people.json` will return all people on the account.
 Fastservice API